arcanisgk/docker-lamp-stack/README.md

 Note 1: mysql data persistence (database) is physically located in: app->Assets->docker->data

+Note 2: apache document root and web server root point to public/index.php

-Note 2: Installation takes several minutes; It is important that if you do not know how to use docker ... preferably you do it with a clean installation and that you have eliminated any installation remnants.
+Note 3: Installation takes several minutes; It is important that if you do not know how to use docker ... preferably you do it with a clean installation and that you have eliminated any installation remnants.

 ### Contributing: